CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 ![Scatterplot of 2m Temperature mpas](./met_plots/metExample_wrf_T_scatterplot_density_mpas.png)

 Notice that the range of temperatures for mpas is much larger than for wrf.
 260 K is 8 deg.
 Farenheit, do MPAS/METAR model-obs values exist in July?
-Perhaps in the artic.
+Perhaps in the artic, or in the southern hemisphere (where it is winter).
 Restrict the area used, to be all of the Regional Planning Office Regions (all of the US states) and replot the scatterplots for both wrf and mpas.
 The METAR stations are world-wide, and MPAS model also covers the globe.
 Recommend that comparisons of T2 (surface temperature) from the WRF and MPAS models be done over similar spatial areas.